-While this technology is already available, it’s likely to become more affordable and accessible in the not-so-distant future.
+This technology is already available, but it’s likely to become more accessible in the not-so-distant future.
 Shopping and meal prep will become completely seamless, and automated tagging of use-by dates will help you make the most of the food you have.

 Energy efficiency and smart insulation

 Smarter homes could also put a dent in your energy bill.
 Home energy management systems that monitor your energy usage through smart plugs and meters have been around for a while.
 Fast forward to the future – you’ll be able to control what elements of your home will be powered by solar, battery or the grid, potentially reducing your bills.
 Better yet, your smart home energy management system will be able to adjust the heating, lights, appliances and water to optimal levels without human commands.

 New smart window technology can also improve your home’s efficiency.
 Embedded sensors in these windows can monitor the weather and pass data to your smart home energy management system, which will optimise your thermostat’s settings accordingly.

 While we’re still in the now, consider home insurance